 I had became obsessed with blacksmithing, the techniques involved, the process, the endless ideas for tools, and projects.
 The more I learned the more I wanted to learn.

-I joined the California Blacksmith Association and through one of there events I met another blacksmith and started demonstrating with him at rodeos and art shows and fairs.
+I joined the California Blacksmith Association and through one of their events I met another blacksmith and started demonstrating with him at rodeos and art shows and fairs.
 That went on for a few years and in doing the shows I learned a great deal about interacting with potential customers about selling and creating various forms of forged ironwork while they watched!

 Kids were my favorite people to demonstrate for.
 One time at a rodeo I had a kid and his father watch as I was making a face on the end of a bar.